Xilinx/Xilinx_Kria_KV260_Workshop/Linux set-up.md

 ## 3. Configure your terminal
 This will be used to enter and read commands for the SOM board.

-Within the same Linux terminal, you will need to identify the connected USB cable.
-Enter the following command to observe which COM ports appear when you plug in the USB cable attached to the KV260 into your computer
+You will need to identify the connected USB cable.
+Within the same Linux terminal, enter the following command to observe which COM ports appear when you plug in the USB cable attached to the KV260 into your computer

 `dmesg | grep tty`